surftrips.co

 Frequently asked

-Cacimba do Padre is a mixed break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Cacimba do Padre is a mixed bottom, fast hollow left-hand beach barrel over sand-covered rock, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Cacimba do Padre